-HOW WE CAN HELP: as simple as buying your lunch from the hole-in-the-wall, family run restaurant (instead of the big chain eateries), taking tours from local guides or buying your souvenirs from local vendors (and not form the stores in the airport departure lounge) Volunteering is also a great way to give back to the community, but please be careful when choosing your program – there are lots of volunteer programs that masquerade as ethical, but are anything but!
+HOW WE CAN HELP: as simple as buying your lunch from the hole-in-the-wall, family run restaurant (instead of the big chain eateries), taking tours from local guides or buying your souvenirs from local people/vendors (and not form the stores in the airport departure lounge) Volunteering is also a great way to give back to the community, but please be careful when choosing your program – there are lots of volunteer programs that masquerade as ethical, but are anything but!

 2. TO EMBRACE AND PROTECT TRADITIONAL CULTURE – there is always a risk with mass tourism that the needs of the tourists will overwhelm the very culture they have traveled to see, and traditions become ‘packaged’ for curious tourists for monetary gain.

 HOW WE CAN HELP: by educating ourselves about local and indigenous cultures, arts and foods, we can support local artisans, craftsmen and help them keep those practices alive to continue to be passed through the generations.
 As responsible tourism is becoming more important to the wider community, it should (with a little research) be easy to find ethical and responsible tour operators who support local traditions and whose emphasis is on people, planet and profit.
 (And not just Profit!)

 3. TO PRESERVE THE ENVIRONMENT – the beautiful places we visit will not stay beautiful if we do not take responsibility for our actions.